RebuildRobotics/CombatBot_BeetleESP32C3_BLE-Gamepad/README.md

   *****
   PRESETS:
   *****
-  - Basic bot presets can be changed from below.
+  - Basic bot presets can be changed from script.
   - Channelmix and trim can be set from controller.
   - Presets will be saved into Eeprom when controller is disconnected from bot.
   - Presets saved in Eeprom will be erased in upload if "Tools > Erase All Flash Before Sketch Upload" is enabled.